-- \\\\6.3.3.1.
-Complaints against staff are handled by the Equal Opportunity Compliance Coordinator and thea designated Human Resources Investigator.
-The Equal Opportunity Compliance Coordinator will not investigate a complaint if he or shethe Equal Opportunity Compliance Coordinator is a member of the same department as the complainant or the respondent, or if there is another conflict of interest.
-The Human Resources Investigator will not investigate a complaint if he or she isthey are a member of the same department as the complainant or the respondent, or if there is another conflict of interest.
-In either of these situations, the President will assign another staff member trained in harassment issues and investigation to the case. - \\\6.3.3\2.
+6.3.3.1.
+Complaints against staff are handled by the Equal Opportunity Compliance Coordinator and a designated Human Resources Investigator.
+The Equal Opportunity Compliance Coordinator will not investigate a complaint if the Equal Opportunity Compliance Coordinator is a member of the same department as the complainant or the respondent, or if there is another conflict of interest.
+The Human Resources Investigator will not investigate a complaint if they are a member of the same department as the complainant or the respondent, or if there is another conflict of interest.
+In either of these situations, the President will assign another staff member trained in harassment issues and investigation to the case.

+6.3.3.2.
 The Equal Opportunity Compliance Coordinator and the Human Resources Investigator will complete investigation of the complaint within forty (40) calendar days of the filing of the complaint, absent extenuating or unforeseen circumstances.
 The investigation may include interviews with the complainant, respondent, and witnesses or reference people requested by the complainant or the respondent.
 The Equal Opportunity Compliance Coordinator and the Human Resources Investigator reserve the right to determine whom to interview and will conduct each interview in a separate, private session.
-For any such interview and all other proceedings, the complainant and respondent may each be accompanied by an advisora support person of their choice (see footnote 1022 above), who must be a current full-time employee or student of the University, except in cases involving an allegation of sexual misconduct, where the choice of advisor is not limited to a current employee or student. - \\\\6.3.3.3.
+For any such interview and all other proceedings, the complainant and respondent may each be accompanied by a support person of their choice (see footnote 22 above), who must be a current full-time employee or student of the University.

+6.3.3.3.
 The Equal Opportunity Compliance Coordinator and the Human Resources Investigator will prepare a detailed written report and will share the report with both the complainant and the respondent, who will each have the opportunity to ask questions, request changes and state objections.
 The EOCC and Human Resources Investigator, after making any modifications they deem necessary or appropriate, will submit the detailed written report, along with a copy of any requested changes or stated objections by either the complainant or respondent, to the appropriate Senior Officer within the respondent's reporting line within ten (10) calendar days of the conclusion of the investigation.
-The report will include findings of fact with supporting evidence and a recommended resolution of the complaint, including recommended disciplinary action, interimsupportive measures, or remedies as appropriate.
+The report will include findings of fact with supporting evidence and a recommended resolution of the complaint, including recommended disciplinary action, supportive measures, or remedies as appropriate.
 Within ten (10) calendar days of receiving the report, the Senior Officer will review the findings and recommendations, meet with the EOCC and Human Resources Investigator, if necessary to ask questions or seek clarification, determine the final actions to be taken and communicate these directly to the respondent and the complainant, in writing, together with a copy of the detailed written report.
-The employee's respondent's supervisor and/or manager and the President will also be informed of the outcome.
-In no case shall any permanent disciplinary action be taken until an appeal (see Section 86.3.7 below), if any, is complete.
-However, the Senior Officer may, at his or hertheir discretion, impose at any point in the proceedings temporary work restrictions or other measures designed to separate the respondent and the complainant.
+The respondent's supervisor and/or manager and the President will also be informed of the outcome.
+In no case shall any permanent disciplinary action be taken until an appeal (see Section 6.3.7 below), if any, is complete.
+However, the Senior Officer may, at their discretion, impose at any point in the proceedings temporary work restrictions or other measures designed to separate the respondent and the complainant.